algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 **Resource Allocation:**

-- **Project Duration:** The project is scheduled to span over a total of X weeks
+- **Project Duration:** The project is scheduled to span over a total of 8 weeks

-- **Personnel:** Our dedicated team consists of X skilled individuals who will actively contribute to different aspects of the project, including development, testing, and documentation
+- **Personnel:** Our dedicated team consists of 6 skilled individuals who will actively contribute to different aspects of the project, including development, testing, and documentation

 **Work Hours:**

-To maintain a balanced workload and ensure steady progress, we have allocated a total of X hours per week, distributed among team members as needed.
+To maintain a balanced workload and ensure steady progress, we have allocated a total of 399 hours, distributed among team members as needed.
 This allocation is designed to optimise productivity while allowing for flexibility in addressing project challenges.

 **Financial Independence**